-Owners Mike and Pam Hanson have been frequenting the Caribou area since they were kids - as have many of their customers.
-Each year we hear stories of families that have been enjoying the area for three and four generations!
-Our goal at Caribou is to preserve the character of yesteryear for more 'kids' to experience and explore, and create fond memories to last a lifetime.
+Owners Chris and Rosalina Tsavalas have been frequenting the Caribou area for years - as have many of their customers.
+They love hearing stories of families that have been enjoying the area for three and four generations!
+The goal at Caribou is to preserve the character of yesteryear for more families to experience and explore, and create fond memories to last a lifetime.

 We can be reached....